AmirMK/scence-to-style/README.md

    chmod +x set_up.sh
   ./set_up.sh --project_id <YOUR_PROJECT_ID>
 ```
+After the setup completes, you’ll receive the URL for accessing the web application.
+Additionally, all the application information, including project details, service account name, bucket name, and Cloud Run URL, will be saved in app_info.txt for reference.

 ## Important Notes

 - **Authentication**: By default, the application is configured to allow unauthenticated access.
 To restrict access, modify the Cloud Run settings in the script.

-- **Environment Variables**: The script sets environment variables that are essential for the application’s functionality.
+- **Environment Variables**: The script sets essential environment variables for the application’s functionality:

-## What the `set_up.sh` Script Does
+  - **Service Account and Bucket Name**: In addition to `PROJECT_ID`, these are the main environment variables required to run the app.
+The script automatically assigns names to these variables, but users can change them by modifying lines 33 and 34 in the `set_up.sh` file.

+## Deployment Process Overview

 The `set_up.sh` script automates the setup process by performing the following actions: